thaler-lab/EnergyFlow/mkdocs/sources/templates/index_template.md

 <br><br>
 - [Particle Flow Networks](docs/archs): PFNs are general models designed for learning from collider events as unordered, variable-length sets of particles, based on the [Deep Sets](https://arxiv.org/abs/1703.06114) framework.
 EnergyFlow contains customizable Keras implementations of PFNs.
 Available from version `0.10.0` onward.
 <br><br>
 - [Energy Mover's Distance](docs/emd): The EMD is a common metric between probability distributions that has been adapted for use as a metric between collider events.
-EnergyFlow contains code to facilitate the computation of the EMD between events based on an underlying implementation provided by the [Python Optimal Transport (POT)](https://pot.readthedocs.io) library.
+EnergyFlow contains code to facilitate the computation of the EMD between events based on an underlying implementation provided by the [Wasserstein](https://pkomiske.github.io/Wasserstein/) library (as of version 1.3.0).
+An alternative implementation based on the [Python Optimal Transport (POT)](https://pot.readthedocs.io) library is also available.
 Available from version `0.11.0` onward.
 <br><br>
 - [Energy Flow Moments](docs/efm): EFMs are moments built out of particle energies and momenta that can be evaluated in linear time in the number of particles.
 They provide a highly efficient means of implementing $\beta=2$ EFPs and are also very useful for reasoning about linear redundancies that appear between EFPs.
 Available from version `1.0.0` onward.